Terrificdatabytes/aero-track/README.md

-# AeroTrack-Transit — Basic Functional Prototype (SIH 2026)
+# AeroTrack-Transit — Basic Functional Prototype

 A single-process, runnable demo of the AeroTrack-Transit idea — collapses the full 12-module scaffold (see the original scaffold's `README.md` module